-FS Section Content field Explanation of content CSR 1 eSDS 2 1.
-Title 1.1 Title of SPERC Use as a fuel (professional): solvent-borne Y Y 1.2 SPERC code ESVOC SPERC 9.12b.v2 Y Y 2.1 Substance/Product Domain Substance types / functions / properties included or excluded Applicable to petroleum substances and petrochemicals.
-Y N Additional specification of product types covered: Includes a variety of aliphatic and aromatic hydrocarbons, ketones, alcohols, acetates, glycols, glycol ethers, and glycol ether acetates.
-Y N Inclusion of sub-SPERCs Yes Ν N 2.
-Scope 2.2 Process domain 1 Description of activities/processes: Covers the use as a fuel (or fuel additive) and includes activities associated with its transfer, use, equipment maintenance and handling of waste and consumer uses in liquid fuels.
-Y Y 2.3 List of applicable Use Descriptors · LCS PW - Widespread use by professional workers Y Y SU SU8 - Manufacture of bulk large-scale chemicals (including petroleum products) Y Y PC PC13 - Fuels Y Y 3.1 Conditions of use Location of use Indoor/Outdoor Y Y Water contact during use Yes Y Y Connected to a standard municipal biological STP Yes Y Y Rigorously contained system with minimisation of release to the environment No Y N 3.
-Operational conditions Further operational conditions impacting on releases to the environment Volatile compounds prone to atmospheric release.
+FS Section Content field Explanation of content CSR eSDS 1.
+Title 1.1 Title of SPERC Use as a fuel (professional): solvent-borne Y Y 1.2 SPERC code ESVOC SPERC 9.12b.v3 Y Y 2.
+Scope 2.1 Substance/Product Domain Substance types / functions / properties included or excluded Applicable to petroleum substances and petrochemicals.
+Y Ν Additional specification of product types covered: Includes a variety of aliphatic and aromatic hydrocarbons, ketones, alcohols, acetates, glycols, glycol ethers, and glycol ether acetates.
+Y N Inclusion of sub-SPERCs No Ν N 2.2 Process domain Description of activities/processes: Covers the use as a fuel (or fuel additive) and includes activities associated with its transfer, use, equipment maintenance and handling of waste and consumer uses in liquid fuels.
+Y Y 2.3 List of applicable Use Descriptors LCS PW - Widespread use by professional workers Y Y SU SU8 - Manufacture of bulk large-scale chemicals (including petroleum products) Y Y PC PC13 - Fuels Y Y 3.1 Conditions of use Location of use Indoor/Outdoor Y Y 3.
+Operational conditions Water contact during use Yes Y Y Connected to a standard municipal biological STP Yes Y Y Rigorously contained system with minimisation of release to the environment No Y N Further operational conditions impacting on releases to the environment Volatile compounds prone to atmospheric release.
 Wastewater emissions generated from equipment cleaning with water.
 Y Y 3.2 Waste Handling and Disposal Waste Handling and Disposal: Unused and spent products and solutions should be appropriately labelled and stored for eventual recovery or disposal as hazardous waste.
 A suitable unbreakable and closable container should be used when storing and shipping hazardous materials.
 The containers must be solvent compatible, leakproof, and free of any defects.
 Contaminated debris such as disposable paper towels, brushes, rollers, masks, transfer vessels, and wipes that may contain small amounts of solvent residue need to be handled as hazardous waste and properly disposed of in a manner that is consistent with local, regional, and national regulations.
-Direct disposal of waste into a municipal sewer system needs to conform with all applicable Y N
+Direct disposal of waste into a municipal sewer system needs to conform with all applicable laws and regulations.
+A spill plan needs to be available that outlines the steps to be taken to minimize any potential health and environmental threats.
+EPA (2001).
+Managing Your Hazardous Waste: A Guide for Small Businesses.
+U.S. Environmental Protection Agency, Office of Solid Waste Y N